Artistic canons of body proportions: Renaissance Italy

+Japan

 Canon of Jōchō

 Jōchō (定朝; died 1057 CE), also known as Jōchō Busshi, was a Japanese sculptor of the Heian period.
 He popularised the yosegi technique of sculpting a single figure out of many pieces of wood, and he redefined the canon of body proportions used in Japan to create Buddhist imagery.
 He based the measurements on a unit equal to the distance between the sculpted figure's chin and hairline.
 The distance between each knee (in the seated lotus pose) is equal to the distance from the bottoms of the legs to the hair.